If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Hoarding Statistics by Gender

-9. Men, women, and OCD: One study found that 40.4 percent of men and 38.5 percent of women with OCD have hoarding behavior.
+9. High OCD overlap: The link remains strong for both; approximately 40.4 percent of men and 38.5 percent of women with OCD also display hoarding behaviors.

 Hoarding Disorder Symptoms